rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 ### Base class constructor

-In a derived class constructor, `super` is a function representing the base class constructor.
-As soon as a derived class has a constructor, this constructor must start with a call to the super class constructor with the expected arguments:
+In a derived class constructor, `super` is a syntactical sugar for the base class constructor:

 ```ts
 abstract class Person {